 “It’ll be all right,” Jadzia said to her.
 “Two more days and it’ll be all right.
 He did tell you he’ll probably write the letter tomorrow afternoon?”

 “He did,” said Nerys, but there was something odd in the way she said it, it seemed to make her sound more tired than she usually did these days.
-That was partly an illusion, though; underneath that worn exterior Jadzia knew there lay a woman whose anger might drag her very far, though she worried sometimes if it might be at the expense of her old friend’s soul.
-What is Odo thinking right now, seeing her like this?
+That was partly an illusion, though; underneath that worn exterior Jadzia knew there lay a woman whose anger might drag her very far.
+She worried sometimes if it might be at the expense of her old friend’s soul.
+What was Odo thinking right now, seeing her like this?
 “So, how’s Turink?”

 “Doing really well, actually.
 Though we do need to get him into a school.”
-That would be its own mess, though.
+That would be its own mess.

 “Is there one on the starbase?”